Are you so wound up you can't slow down? Not performing like you want to? Perpetually injured? Can’t fight the funk?

 Sleep glorious sleep

-So many people have trouble sleeping, yet it is vital to health.
+So many people have trouble with it yet it is vital to health.
 Sleep allows the body to detoxify itself, promote muscle mass, repair cells and tissues and maintain a healthy balance.
 Your immune system relies on sleep to stay healthy.
-Ever noticed when you're sleep-deficient you have trouble fighting common infections?
+Ever noticed when you're sleep deficient you have trouble fighting common infections?

-Tips to supercharge your brain and set yourself up to flow:
+6 Tips supercharge your brain and set yourself up to flow:

 2. Take mini brain breaks throughout the day Daydreaming, light meditation, breath counting, zoning out in the shower, looking away from your computer/phone and simply blinking gives the brain a mini break.